I’m Pregnant and Want to Learn More About Adoption

 Through Lifetime’s resources and articles, you can learn about all of the choices that open adoption offers you.

 If you are thinking of adoption, one of the first steps is learning more about the choices Christian adoption offers you.

-Call anytime at 1-800-923-6784 to request a free informational packet on how to start the adoption process, and to speak with one of our caring adoption coordinators about your questions and situation.
+Call or text anytime at 1-800-923-6784 to request a free informational packet on how to start the adoption process, and to speak with one of our caring adoption coordinators about your questions and situation.
 Click here to view and request an free adoption planning kit.

 You have three major choices when you are pregnant and considering adoption:

 - You can choose the Adoptive Parents for your child.

 There are Christian adoptive families and other families available across the country, of all races, personalities, and backgrounds.
 You can even talk to or email with adoptive parents that interest you as you decide if they’d be a good fit for your baby.
 Each family waiting to adopt has been screened and had extensive background checks; they are ready to adopt.
 If you would prefer for Lifetime to choose a family for you, we can do that.

 - You can choose the type of contact after the adoption.
 You may have heard of open, semi-open, and closed adoption.
 Most adoptions today are open or semi-open, meaning you choose the family and establish a relationship with them that includes contact after adoption.
 This can be pictures and letters, visits, email, social media, or whatever you are comfortable with.
 Closed adoption is when there is no information exchanged.
 This is possible but today it is rare.

 - You can choose how things go at the hospital.
 This means you can choose who is in the delivery room, who cuts the cord, if you want to see and spend time with your baby, and more.
 You are in control of your hospital experience.